milahu/awesome-javascript-interpreters/README.md

 - ecmascript version: what spec is implemented?
 - spec compliance: how complete is the implementation?
 - performance
+- WASM or javascript?
+WASM is faster, but more complex

 ## ECMAScript version